- 2.1.1. Adding Artists

 2.4.1.
-Different Artists with the same name (for example, two Artists named "John B") should be entered as "John B" and "John B (2)".
-The (2) is not part of the name but is used to distinguish the two Artists.
+Different artists with the same name (for example, two artists named "John B") should be entered as "John B" and "John B (2)".
+The (2) is not part of the name but is used to distinguish the two artists.
 If you need to create a third, use (3) and so on.
 (0) and (1) are never used.
-Never swap about the suffixes, once an Artist is designated a numerical suffix, the Artist must remain with that suffix.
+Never swap around the suffixes, once an artist is designated a numerical suffix, the artist must remain with that suffix.
 The suffix has no relation to popularity or historical order.

 2.5.1.
-In order to link variations of an Artists name, but keep the same Artist profile, Discogs uses a system called Artist Name Variation, or ANV.
-The ANV is set directly on the submission form: Click the small plus sign beside the Artist field to open the ANV field.
+In order to link variations of an artists name, but keep the same artist profile, Discogs uses a system called artist Name Variation, or ANV.
+The ANV is set directly on the Submission Form, click the "Add ANV" button beside the artist field to open the ANV field.
 Please see the Quick Start ANV guide for an example of how ANVs are created.
-At Discogs we call the main Artist name (the root name without an ANV) the 'Primary Artist Name', or PAN.
+At Discogs we call the main artist name (the root name without an ANV) the 'Primary Artist Name', or PAN.
 For example, discogs.com/artist/David+Bowie is the PAN for David Bowie.

 2.5.2.
 ANVs should be used for variations in an artist name such as changes to nicknames, language based differences (translations), Initials, acronyms, abbreviations, diminutives and corruptions.
 An ANV must be directly related or recognizable as derived from the artist's name (stage, full, composite, surname or a mononym by which the artist is known).
 The existing Primary Artist Name (PAN) MUST be entered as it currently appears in the Database as well, with any variation on the release added as the ANV (the ANV cannot exist on its own).